WFSA Anaesthesia Tutorials are making learning easy and accessible for everyone: Inside the ATOTW project

 Dr Karima Khalid shares her learning experiences in Dubai

 This week we spoke to Dr Karima Khalid who was funded by the WFSA to study for a Postgraduate Diploma in Regional Anaesthesia and Analgesia in Dubai this year.
 The course consisted of 5 sessions, which were specifically designed to introduce young anaesthesiologists to different aspects of regional anaesthesia.

 We really can unite for change!

 Last week you might have seen the launch of our Safe Anaesthesia For EverybodY – Today (SAFETY) campaign on World Anaesthesia Day.
 You might have seen it all over social media and for longer than the intended day itself - that’s because it went global!

-Thousands of anaesthesiologists from countries in every continent and corner of the world . . .
+Thousands of anaesthesiologists from countries in every continent and corner of . . .